UF-CEN5035-2022SpringProject/GatorLive/backend/backend-readme.md

   ```
   i := 2
   ```
-- Variables in **lower case** will be expose out side outside of the package.
+- First letter **lower case** will package scope, first letter with upper case to export.
+- No private scope.